louiserplh/icg_2021/milestone_G17/proposal.md

 # Updated schedule

 * _20/05/21_: We want to merge the WFC implementation with our tiles rendering.
+[We are struggling on that part with debugging, hopefully we'll be able to parallelize for implementing bonuses while finishing debugging]
 * _25/05/21_: Start implementing the UI for letting user set constraints.
 * _27/05/21_: Finish implementing the UI and start Bezier camera paths.
 * _01/06/21_: Finish camera paths and record video.